romankiss/R-IoT/Projects/Hands-on Labs/Azure IoT/July2023/2. Tools and Utilities/README.md

 <a href="https://github.com/romankiss/R-IoT/blob/main/Projects/2022/IoT-TTN-To-Azure/VirtualDevices/AzureIoTHubTester_1201_preview.zip">1.
 Azure IoT Hub Tester - 1.201-preview</a>
 </h3>
+<p>This is a simulator of the IoT PnP Virtual Devices connected to the Azure IoT Hub and/or Azure IoT Central Apps.</p>
 See more details about the design and implementation of the small tool tester for exploring Azure IoT Hub with virtual MQTT device
 <a href="https://www.codeproject.com/articles/1173356/Azure-IoT-Hub-Tester">here.</a>